 123456 (or any other 6-digit PIN).

-You will be presented with a QR code and a TOTP Secret Code.
-We recommend scanning the QR code with an open-source TOTP application on another device, but you can click to copy the code as well.
-When added to your desired TOTP app, click “Continue”.
+You will be presented with a QR code, a TOTP Secret Code, and a TOTP Auth URI.
+We recommend scanning the QR code with an open-source TOTP application on another device, but you can click to copy the code or URI as well.
+When added to your desired TOTP app, click

 If correct, you will be presented with a success message.
 A TOTP code will now be required in addition to your PIN, password, or biometrics every time there is an authentication challenge.